ThijsTerporten/CheffsBuddy/README.md

 ## Libraries:

 - JQuery: for easier and faster javascript and DOM manipulation.
-- Matrialize
-- Flask
-- MongoDb
+- Matrialize: used for creating a responsive design.
+- Flask: micro framework for Python code.
+- MongoDb: Used as the database where all data is stored.
+- Jinja: for displaying data on the screen.

 ## Other programs used: